leondreamed/slidev-clicks/readme.md

 npm install slidev-clicks
 ```

-Then, create a `vite.config.js` file in the root of your Sli.dev project and add the Vite plugin for `slidev-clicks` into the "plugins" array:
+Then, create a `vite.config.js` file in the root of your Slidev project and add the Vite plugin for `slidev-clicks` into the "plugins" array:

 ```typescript
 import { defineConfig } from 'vite'